Developers/Inventors/Integrators/OEMs … and just tinkerers

 solution, in each case getting you part way to your goal with proven but

-highly flexible software and control components.
+highly flexible software and control components, and with a modularity

 We are also happy to sell any stock mechanical components of our tools.
 Just contact our Development Team for pricing.